ldtoolkit/conceptnet-lite/README.md

 This is the official citation for ConceptNet if you use it in research:

 > Robyn Speer, Joshua Chin, and Catherine Havasi.
 2017.
 "ConceptNet 5.5: An Open Multilingual Graph of General Knowledge."
 In proceedings of AAAI 31.

+## Status

+ConceptNet was not updated since September 2021, so Conceptnet-lite won't be updated either.
+Please do not use it in any new projects.

 ## Installation